-Shall and will both are modal verbs or auxiliary verbs and used with the main verb to elaborate the function of the main verb in a clause or sentence.
-Both have similar meaning in a sentence but both are used in different grammatical context.
+Will and shall both are modal verbs or auxiliary verbs and used with the main verb to elaborate the function of the main verb in a clause or sentence.
+Both shall and will have similar meaning in a sentence but both are used in different grammatical context.

 There are two main varieties of English: British English and American English.
 As English emerged in England and due to its expansion into the world through different colonies, English was adopted throughout the globe and people normally preferred British English in their writings.

-Basic Difference Between Shall and Will: British vs. American.
+Basic Difference Between Will and Shall: British vs. American

-The modal verbs will and shall are bit confusing terms with a little difference in their use and both are used to express the future tense.
+The modal verbs shall and will are bit confusing terms with a little difference in their use and both are used to express the future tense.

 In British verity of English, shall is used only for first person and for second person or third person will is used; both in writing and speaking context.
 Look at the examples to understand it better.

-• “He will face a trouble due to his attitude.”
+“He will face a trouble because of his attitude.”

 In American verity of English, shall is used rarely.
 Americans use Will instead of shall.
 They use shortened form mostly as in followed sentence “I’ll meet him tomorrow”.
 Some examples of American verity of English are below for your better understanding.

-• “He will face a trouble due to his attitude.”
+“He will face a trouble because of his attitude.”

 Same rules are followed for negative sentence and questions.
 Question in first person will start with shall.
 Look at some examples below.